 375 Aspects of Sustainable Development 3 Course Prerequisite: ECONS 101 or 198.
 Ecological, economical, and sociological aspects of sustainable development.
 (Crosslisted course offered as ECONS 326, SOC 375).

-415 [T] Globalization 3 Course Prerequisite: Junior standing.
+415 [CAPS] Globalization 3 Course Prerequisite: Junior standing.
 Structural foundations of global social change; theories of intersocietal interactions and interdependencies.
 Recommended preparation: SOC 101.

 418 Human Issues in International Development 3 Interdisciplinary analysis of complex interaction between tradition and modernity in Third World societies.
 (Crosslisted course offered as ANTH 418, POL S 418, SOC 418).

-474 [T] Collective Behavior and Social Movements 3 Course Prerequisite: Junior standing.
-Processes of collective behavior and social movements in historical and contemporary societies.
+474 Social Movements 3 Course Prerequisite: Junior standing.
+Social movement processes and social change in historical and contemporary societies.
 Recommended preparation: SOC 101.

 491 Advanced Special Topics V 1-3 May be repeated for credit; cumulative maximum 6 hours.